tobbik/lua-t/docs/Origin.rst

    - write or complete documentation
    - improve example files

-Next up would be improving portability.
+Next up would be improving platform portability.
 With the asynchronous functionality that is no easy task though.

 Roadmap
 -------

- - make more classes table based instead of using structs (if possible) this will make it easier to convert whole things to Lua code instead of C
- - write Asynchronous T.Tests (by passing down and handling of a done() method)
  - make the asynchronous event loop handle coroutines in parallel with callbacks
  - get the HTTP Server and client working properly